On the quantum computational complexity of classical linear dynamics with geometrically local interactions: Dequantization and universality: Introduction

-In this work, we provide a thorough characterization of the computational complexity of quantum algorithms for simulating classical linear dynamics with geometrically local interactions.
-To this end, we analyze the problem of simulating classical systems that can be efficiently solved on quantum computers.
+In this work, we provide a thorough characterization of the computational complexity of simulating classical linear dynamics with geometrically local interactions on quantum computers.
 Specifically, we consider classical systems of size $N=2^n$ governed by first-order linear differential equations that can be solved by $O(n)$-qubit quantum algorithms.
 Note that we assume that the initial state can be efficiently sampled classically.
 This assumption ensures that quantum advantages arise solely from the time evolution, not from the description of the initial state.
 We then consider the problem of either estimating a quantity given by an inner product, or sampling from the time-evolved state.
 These problems are natural setups for quantum computers and corresponding quantum algorithms have an exponential space advantage over the conventional classical algorithms.
 In addition, we assume that the quantum algorithm runs in $\mathrm{poly}(t,n)$-time for an evolution time $t$, which restricts our focus to classical systems that can be efficiently simulated on quantum computers.
 This condition naturally holds when the original equation can be mapped to the Schr\"{o}dinger equation~\cite{babbush2023exponential}.
 In contrast, it does not generally hold for arbitrary linear dynamics, thereby excluding equations that cannot be solved efficiently on quantum computers.
 Throughout this work, we refer to the regime $t=\mathrm{polylog}(N)=\mathrm{poly}(n)$ as short-time evolution, and $t=\mathrm{poly}(N)=\exp{(n)}$ as long-time evolution.
 We distinguish these two regimes for both computational and physical reasons.
 The short-time regime corresponds to the parameter region where quantum algorithms run efficiently, that is, in $\mathrm{poly}(n)$-time.
 In contrast, the long-time regime is necessary for information to propagate across geometrically local systems and reach the boundaries, thereby enabling us to observe global and physically meaningful phenomena.
-We have three main results (see Fig.~\ref{fig:summary-of-result}): \begin{enumerate} \item We dequantize the quantum algorithm for simulating the classical dynamics in the short-time regime $t=\mathrm{polylog}(N)$.
-That is, classical computers can solve this simulation problem with the same complexity as quantum ones when the evolution time is small. \item We show that the computational complexity of $O(n)$-qubit quantum algorithms for short-time ($t=\mathrm{polylog}(N)$) dynamics is equivalent to that of $\mathrm{polylog}(N)$-time probabilistic classical computation.
-(BPP-completeness) \item We show that the computational complexity of $O(n)$-qubit quantum algorithms for long-time ($t=\mathrm{poly}(N)$) dynamics is equivalent to that of $\mathrm{poly}(N)$-time and $O(n)$-qubit quantum computation.
-This indicates that we obtain a super-polynomial time advantage in simulating long-time dynamics when restricting the computation to $\mathrm{poly}(n)$-space, and an exponential space advantage otherwise. \end{enumerate}
+We have three main results (see Fig.~\ref{fig:summary-of-result}): \begin{enumerate} \item We dequantize the quantum algorithm for simulating the classical dynamics in the short-time regime $t=\mathrm{polylog}(N)$ (see Theorem~\ref{thm:dequantize-qevt} and Theorem~\ref{thm:classical-simulation-sampling-1D-GLI}).
+That is, classical computers can solve this simulation problem with the same complexity as quantum ones up to polynomial overhead when the evolution time is small. \item We show that simulating short-time ($t=\mathrm{polylog}(N)$) dynamics is at least as hard as $\mathrm{polylog}(N)$-time and $O(n)$-space probabilistic classical computation (see Sec.~\ref{subsec:1DGLI-simulate-QC-BPgate}). \item We show that the computational complexity of simulating long-time ($t=\mathrm{poly}(N)$) dynamics is equivalent to that of $\mathrm{poly}(N)$-time and $O(n)$-space quantum computation (see Sec.~\ref{sec:complexity-long-time-GLI}).
+This indicates that we obtain a super-polynomial time advantage in simulating long-time dynamics when restricting the computation to $\mathrm{poly}(n)$-space, and an exponential space advantage otherwise.
+A more detailed discussion is given in Sec.~\ref{sec:complexity-long-time-GLI}. \end{enumerate}